turingschool/lesson_plans/ruby_02-web_applications_with_ruby/route_helpers.md

   Now go to the `routes.rb` file.

-  Let's create a `resources` for each of the entities above and look at the `rake routes`:
+  Let's create a `resources` for each of the entities below and look at the `rake routes`:

     * Song
     * Phone
     * Product